microsoft/MSLab/Scenarios/AdmPwd.E/readme.md

 # Scenario

-Start Management and AdmPwd-E VMs.
+Start Lab VMs.
 Then log into Management VM. (default credentials are LabAdmin/LS1setup! as always).
 **Note:** To kick in enhanced session mode login, logoff and login again.

 ````PowerShell